BOOK COACHING

 Writing is hard for everybody.
 But here’s the thing: it’s supposed to be hard.
 That’s how you write a story that matters.
 A story that touches people.
 That lingers in their memory.
 That they tell all their friends about.

-Don’t be scared at how hard this stuff is.
+Don’t be scared by how hard this stuff is.
 Find support.
 A writing group, a critique partner, a book coach.
 You don’t have to do it alone.

 What I can promise you is that I will work hard to help you bring the story in your heart onto the page.
 That I will respect your voice and authority as the storyteller.
 That I will deliver my feedback with clarity, honesty, and kindness.
 That I will be there for you as a resource and as an empathetic ear you draft and revise.
 That I will always leave you with a plan to keep moving forward.
 And that I will be cheering for you as you write your way to The End.